Christoph-Koschel/node.options/README.md

 // Result: `-output` is accepted as a valid flag and `output` is set to "out.txt"
 ```

-### OptionSet.caseSensitive
+### OptionSet.caseSensitive / SubCommandSet.caseSensitive

 - **Default Value**: true
-- **Description**: When `caseSensitive` is enabled, the keys for options are case-sensitive.
-This means that `--Output`
+- **Description**: When `caseSensitive` is enabled, the keys for options or sub commands are case-sensitive.
+This means
+  that `--Output`
   and `--output` would be considered different options.
-When caseSensitive is disabled, the comparison is case-insensitive,
+When caseSensitive is disabled, the comparison is
-  treating `--Output` and `--output` as the same option.
+  case-insensitive, treating `--Output` and `--output` as the same option.
+The same rule applies to sub commands where
+  `subCommand` and `subcommand` are treated as the same command.

 #### Example with caseSensitive enabled (default)